apache/pulsar-site/versioned_docs/version-2.11.x/security-tls-transport.md

 ### Configure clients

-Similar to [Configure TLS encryption with PEM](security-tls-transport.md#configure-clients), you need to provide the TrustStore information for a minimal configuration.
+Similar to [Configure mTLS encryption with PEM](#configure-clients), you need to provide the TrustStore information for a minimal configuration.

 The following is an example.